sara1621/Football-Data-Analysis/README.md

 ## **Contents**

+# 📊 From Data to Social Media

+This notebook is part of the **QuantStats Data Analysis in Football Course**
+🎯 **Objective**: Learn how to turn raw event data into meaningful, shareable visualizations for social media.

+---

+## 💡 What You'll Learn

+- How to filter and prepare football event data
+- How to create captivating visualizations with `mplsoccer`
+- How to highlight key actions like defensive events or goals
+- How to export and save your visuals
+- ⚠️ Final Challenge: Build your own **defensive heatmap** for Ali Abdi!

+---

+## 🏆 Challenge

+📌 **Create a heatmap of Ali Abdi’s defensive actions** and post your result on LinkedIn with the hashtag
+`#QuantStatsChallenge` and **tag me (@Sara Bentelli)** — I’ll feature selected works!

+Need help?
+Check the notebook for guidance and examples.

+---

+## 📁 Files Included

+- `ali_abdi.csv`: The dataset for the visualizations
+- `From_Data_to_Social_Media.pdf`: The PDF guide that explains the methodology

+---

+## 🛠 Libraries Used

+- `pandas`
+- `mplsoccer`
+- `matplotlib`
+- `seaborn`
+- `highlight_text`
+- `FontManager`, `PIL`, `cmasher`...

+---

+## 🚀 Let's Build Together

+Don’t hesitate to fork, play with the code, and share your creations.
+This is just the beginning — bring your own creativity, and let’s push the limits of football analysis together!

 ### **1️⃣ Data Manipulation Techniques**
 - **Concatenation & Splitting**: Efficient methods for merging and breaking down large datasets.
 - **Grouping & Filtering**: Advanced techniques to group data and retrieve meaningful subsets, crucial for focusing on specific players, teams, or match events.